create3000/x_ite/README.md

 Introduction
 --------------------------------------

 X_ITE is an X3D JavaScript WebGL Browser.
-It is a full standard X3D WebGL browser for all major web browsers.
+It is a full standard X3D WebGL browser for all major web browsers, which also can be used as a VRML viewer.

 For more information and live preview please have a look at the [Home Page](https://create3000.github.io/x_ite/).